May 22, 2023

 By Allison Fitts & Lillian Robinson

 Rocky Mountain National Park is one of the most iconic parks in the country.
-And it’s also one of the most accessible at just about 2 hours north of Escape’s Denver depot.
+And it’s also one of the most accessible at just about 2 hours north of Escape’s camper van rental location in Denver.
 The park sees millions of visitors each year too.
 All visitors have different skill levels and interests when it comes to hiking around the park.
 As regulars to the park, we will break down our favorite hikes in Rocky Mountain National Park for all skill levels!

 Your exposure to altitude and experience with being at high elevations will impact your hiking at this park.
 Happy hiking!